Art Deco architecture of New York City: Public works

 Art Deco's influence affected many aspects of New York's public works during this period; by the late 1930s, most Art Deco buildings were municipal projects, not commercial ones.
 The Health Building at 125 Worth Street (c.
 1932–1935) has metal grillwork and health-related designs around the entrances, designed by German craftsman Oscar Bruno Bach, who produced custom metalwork for the Chrysler and Empire State Buildings.
 Other Art Deco sanitation buildings include the Tallman Island Water Pollution Control Plant in Queens and the Manhattan Grit Chamber in East Harlem.
 Art Deco libraries from the period include the Central Library of the Brooklyn Public Library.
 Though construction began in 1911, by 1930 it was still incomplete.
 The Library hired new architects in 1935 that hewed to the original footprint, but discarded the Greco-Roman elements for a modern look.
 The resulting facade is sparsely ornamented, with the main decoration being 50 foot pylons illustrating the arts and sciences with gilded images, flanking entry doors surrounded by gilded bronze reliefs of figures from American literature.

 Art Deco is also represented in the city's transportation and mass transit networks.
 The Independent Subway System (IND) subway lines have stations designed from the late 1920s on.
-Squire J. Vickers, who designed hundreds of stops for the city's subways, designed Art Deco edifices for stops such as the 181st Street station in Washington Heights, the Fourth Avenue station in Park Slope, the York Street station in Dumbo, and IND substations like that on West 53rd Street in Midtown.
-Other major Art Deco projects included the New York Municipal Airport, of which Marine Air Terminal remains, and the ventilation tunnels and portals of the Lincoln Tunnel, which opened in 1937 and connect New Jersey and Manhattan.
+Squire J. Vickers, who worked on a myriad of New York City Subway stations, designed Art Deco edifices for stops such as the 181st Street station in Washington Heights, the Fourth Avenue station in Park Slope, the York Street station in Dumbo, and IND substations like that on West 53rd Street in Midtown.
+Other major Art Deco projects included the New York Municipal Airport, of which the Marine Air Terminal remains, and the ventilation tunnels and portals of the Lincoln Tunnel, which opened in 1937 and connect New Jersey and Manhattan.

 The first Art Deco school in the city was Public School 98 in the Bronx, one of the first new schools built to establish a separate junior high school program in the city.
 Public School 98 was joined by Joan of Arc High School on the Upper West Side, one of the first buildings designed by Eric Kebbon, school buildings superintendent on the New York Board of Education who ultimately designed more than 100 schools for the city.
 The High School was designed more like a skyscraper than a traditional school building, with long brick piers rising up to accommodate two thousand students.
 The triple-height entranceway contains an inscription of the school's name and symbols from the story of Joan of Arc.
 Other schools include Samuel Gompers Industrial High School in the Bronx, and the former Public School 48 in Queens.